Frequently Asked Questions

 |5986||R.S.
 Spicy Thai||Contains soy, wheat, fish.
 May contain milk|

 Our spices and spice blends do not contain gluten with the exception of Grill Shakers Rib Seasoning (#2183).
-Some of our Quick & All Natural Soup products do contain gluten, while others are certified gluten-free by the Gluten-Free Certification Organization (GFCO); see below for details.
+Our Organic Dip & Seasoning Mixes are certified gluten-free by the Gluten Intolerance Group; some of our Quick & All Natural Soup products do contain gluten, while others are certified gluten-free.
+See below for details.

 Spice Hunter Products Which Contain Gluten